Skip to content

 *

-Hint: the upper half is the same as the pyramid, and the lower half is a mirror of the pyramid—the row numbers go from large to small.
+Hint: The top half is the same as the pyramid; the bottom half is a mirror image of the pyramid—the row numbers go from large to small.

 Summary

-In this chapter, we went through all three of C++'s loop structures completely. while suits scenarios where "you don't know the count, keep going while the condition is met," do-while guarantees the loop body executes at least once (most commonly used in menu systems), and for is clearest when the loop count is known because it groups the initialization, condition, and increment together. break is used to urgently break out of a loop, and continue is used to skip the current iteration, but don't overuse them—clear loop conditions are always better than control flow that jumps around everywhere.
-Nested loops can solve two-dimensional problems, but be mindful of the O(N^2) execution growth.
+In this chapter, we went through all three of C++'s loop structures. while is suitable for "unknown count, continue while condition is met" scenarios. do-while guarantees the loop body executes at least once (most common in menu systems). for is clearest when the loop count is known because it groups initialization, condition, and increment together. break is for emergency exits, and continue is for skipping the current round, but don't abuse them—clear loop conditions are always better than control flow that jumps around everywhere.
+Nested loops can solve 2D problems, but be mindful of the O(N^2) growth in execution count.

-In the next chapter, we will encounter the range-for loop introduced in C++11—a more modern and safer way to traverse containers and arrays.
-With the foundation from this chapter, you'll find that range-for is a breath of fresh air when we get there.
+In the next chapter, we will encounter the range-based for loop introduced in C++11—a more modern and safer way to traverse containers and arrays.
+With the foundation of this chapter, you will find range-for to be a breath of fresh air.

-Self-Assessment of Difficulty: If you feel confused about the execution order of nested loops, we suggest grabbing a pen and manually simulating the execution process of the multiplication table on paper—track the values of the outer variable i and the inner variable j at each step.
+Self-Assessment of Difficulty: If you are confused about the execution order of nested loops, I suggest taking a pen and manually simulating the execution process of the 9x9 multiplication table on paper—track the values of the outer variable i and the inner variable j at each step.
 This will build a very intuitive understanding.